-The Convention is implemented by NPPOs working in cooperation with regional plant protection organizations (RPPOs), the Commission on Phytosanitary
+NPPOs implement the Convention by working in cooperation with regional plant protection organizations (RPPOs), the Commission on Phytosanitary

-For more information about PPQ’s role in the IPPC, contact Marina Zlotina, PPQ's IPPC Technical Director, at Marina.A.Zlotina@usda.gov.
+For more information about PPQ’s role in the IPPC, contact Dr. Marina Zlotina, PPQ's IPPC Technical Director, at Marina.A.Zlotina@usda.gov.